zeljkoprsa/waterlee-boilerplate/readme.md

 #Magento HTML5 responsive boilerplate [![endorse](http://api.coderwall.com/zeljkoprsa/endorsecount.png)](http://coderwall.com/zeljkoprsa)
  - Built on latest Foundation 4 by ZURB.

+**Update**
 #WATERLEE on Foundation 4 is here.

-**Update**
-## Waterlee on Foundation 4.x is in the works

-Making the boilerplate from scratch using the latest foundation 4 and keeping our mind on the Foundation 5 release that's apparently being released in the near future.

-All of the changes will be documented on the wiki pages here on github.

-##Public Beta

 ## Create responsive Magento themes.
 #### Built on ZURB Foundation framework, waterlee has everything you need from the start.